psandev/eyes_wide_shut/README.md

-This repo contains a binary classifier. \
+This repo contains a binary classifier classifying closed and open eyes.\
-This is the shortest wasy I could think of. \
 The other option was to annotate the faces and the eyes use an object detect.
-I scrapped from Google a small dataset of ~600 image of persons with open eyes and !
-300 images woth closed eyes.\
+I scrapped from Google a small dataset of ~600 image of persons with open eyes and 300 images with closed eyes.\
 I chose the images the following way: single person, frontal gaze.
 A relatively close portrait.\
 This is, I think, close your data.
 The dataset is by no meant comprehensive, somme images contain proprietary logs.
 I tried to filter them out as much I can, but there are still some left.
 As you know, the human annotator error is about 5% :).\